What is a Correct Approach for AED Pad Placement for Infants and Young Children?

 Why Proper AED Pad Placement Matters

-AEDs work by delivering a controlled electrical shock to the heart to reset its rhythm.
+Automated External Defibrillator (AEDs) work by delivering a controlled electrical shock to the heart to reset its rhythm.
 However, for the shock to be effective, the pads must be placed correctly.
 Because infants and young children have different body structures compared to adults, correct pad placement is crucial to maximize the success of AED treatment.

 • Reduced effectiveness of the shock, leading to a lower chance of success in restoring a normal heart rhythm.